Mary in Islam: Birth

 The birth of Mary is narrated in the Quran with references to her father as well as her mother.
-Mary's father is called ʿImrān in Arabic, a rendering of the Hebrew name Amram.
-He is the equivalent of Joachim in the Christian tradition as found in the apocryphal Gospel of James, considered one of the Quran's likely sources in modern scholarship.
+Mary's father is called ʿImrān in Arabic.
 Her mother, according to al-Tabari, is called Anne, which is the same name as in the Gospel of James.
 Muslim literature narrates that Imran and his wife were old and childless and that, one day, the sight of a bird in a tree feeding her young aroused Anne's desire for a child.
 She prayed to God to fulfill her desire and vowed, if her prayer was accepted, that her child would be dedicated to the service of God.

 E.H.
 Palmer, in his late 19th-century translation of the Quran, included in the Sacred Books of the East series, noted that:

 Amram; who, according to the Mohammedans, was the father of the Virgin Mary, (Miriam.)
 A confusion seems to have existed in the mind of Mohammed between Miriam 'the Virgin Mary,' and Miriam the sister of Moses.

 This view was further corroborated in the 20th century.
 According to N.J.
 Dawood, the Quran confuses Mary, mother of Jesus with Miriam, sister of Moses, when it refers to the father of Mary as Imran, which is the Arabic version of Amram, who is shown to be the father of Moses in Exodus 6:20.
 Dawood, in a note to Quran 19:28, where Mary is referred to as the "Sister of Aaron", and Aaron was the brother of Miriam, states: "It appears that Miriam, Aaron's sister, and Maryam (Mary), mother of Jesus, were according to the Koran, one and the same person."
 In the 21st century this view remains common in Islamic studies, for example in Gabriel Said Reynolds' work.